 When you analyze pay equity, you compare the pay of individuals in two groups of people who are doing substantially similar work to see if there’s a statistically significant difference in pay that can be found between protected classes (like gender or race).

-Said in English: you’ll look to see if one gender (or race) is paid less than the other for doing pretty much the same work.
+Said in plain English: you’ll look to see if one gender or race is paid less than the other for doing pretty much the same work.

 For example, you may compare compensation for female sales reps with male sales reps.
 Or among all of your sales reps, you may compare compensation for employees of color with white employees.

-You know what you want to work towards fair pay for all employees, but where do you start?
-What does a pay equity analysis look like?
+You know what you want to work towards fair pay for all employees, but where do you start and what are the factors that relate to pay equity?
+How do you conduct a pay equity analysis?
 Who should be involved in the process?
 Here are some key takeaways, and be sure to download the guide for more detail.

 1. Engage internal stakeholders